AVAuco/healthgait/README.md

 - **"patients_measures"**: file with the anthropometric data of the participants.
 - **"gait_parameters"**: file with the information of the gait parameters.
 - **"gait_parameters_estimation"**: file with the information of the estimated gait parameters.
-- **"hyperparameters_search_space"**: json file where the hyperparameters search space of the XGBoost method is defined.
+- **"hyperparameters_search_space"**: JSON file where the hyperparameters search space of the XGBoost method is defined.

 You can tell the script from which **target** to get the results and which **methods** to use to do so.